charanpanchagnula/certified-aws-solutions-architect-professional/07-databases/quantum-ledger.md

 # Amazon Quantum Ledger Database - QLDB

 - Part of AWS Blockchain part of products
-- It as an immutable append-only ledger-only database
+- It as an immutable append-only ledger based database
 - It provides a cryptographically verifiable transaction log
 - It is transparent: full history is always accessible
 - It is a serverless product, it provides Ledgers and Tables.
 We have no servers to manage